unswexplains/unswexplains.github.io/c476b2ee45cb/content.md

 # Visualising the data with wedges

 One way we might visualise this data is using wedges, to form what's called a **pie chart**.
-Each row of the data is mapped to a wedge of the pie.
+Each row is mapped to a wedge of the pie.
 Each wedge has an angle, and the frequency variable is mapped to that angle.

 <div id="pie1"></div>
 <script>